Focus072/Lumipouches/VERCEL_DEPLOYMENT.md

 ### Error: "No Output Directory named 'public' found"

+**This is the most common error and means Root Directory is not configured.**

 This error occurs when:
-- Root Directory is not set correctly
+- Root Directory is not set in Vercel project settings
-- Vercel is trying to build from root instead of the app directory
+- Vercel defaults to building from repository root

-**Solution**: Ensure Root Directory is set to `apps/admin` or `apps/storefront` in Vercel project settings.
+- Repository root has no `vercel.json` or build output

+**Solution (REQUIRED)**:
+1. Go to Vercel project Settings → General
+2. Find **Root Directory** section
+3. Click **Edit** and enter: `apps/admin` (for admin) or `apps/storefront` (for storefront)
+4. Click **Save**
+5. Trigger a new deployment

+**This is a Vercel dashboard setting, not a code change.
+It must be configured for each project.**

 ### Build Fails with "Cannot find module"